 - Certain foods which have caused death and should be completely avoided.

 Avocado (guacamole), rhubarb leaves, chocolate, cocoa.
 Other products which should not be given are: Onions, alcohol, milk products, tobacco, caffeine, or mushrooms.
 There are a number of plants which are toxic to birds.
-See in particular, Pet Birds and Toxic Foods
+The link below is one of the most complete lists of toxic substances for birds.
+The item marked with a star is prticularly toxic.
+Also, see the page of First Aid Instructions.

 - Fruit seeds, and in particular apple seeds